Special Educational Needs & Disabilities

 SEND prevalence

-SEND is more prevalent in boys than girls.
+• SEND is more prevalent in boys than girls.
+2024/25 data suggests that males account for 71% of all EHC Plans within Lincolnshire.
 This is seen for pupils receiving SEN support, and for pupils with an EHC plan.
-This gender bias is also reported by members of the Lincolnshire Parent Carer Forum(LPCF) who care for a CYP with SEND.

 Early Years